cBiscuitSurprise/aws-greengrass-mqtt-bridge/README.md

+🧙🧙🧙 magic
+This is a patch which allows us to publish to our accounts rather than use the global AWS version of this component.
+See [BDC_README.md](BDC_README.md) for more info.
+🧙🧙🧙

 ## AWS Greengrass MQTT Bridge

 The MQTT bridge component (aws.greengrass.clientdevices.mqtt.Bridge) relays MQTT messages between client devices, local Greengrass publish/subscribe, and AWS IoT Core.
 You can use this component to act on MQTT messages from client devices in custom components and sync client devices with the AWS Cloud.